mexplatform/mex-vocabulary/vocabulary/README.md

 Besides, each configuration is related to one specific software implementation (`mexalgo:Implementation`)

-* **The runs**: here the `:Execution` entity is the central class of the `core` layer and receives the spotlight on our schema definition.
+* **The runs**: here the `:Execution` entity (super class) is the central class of the `core` layer and receives the spotlight on our schema definition.
 It is defined as a hub for linking the three layers (`mexcore`, `mexalgo` and `mexperf`).
 Concisely one instance of `:Execution` is performed on behalf of an `:Algorithm` and produces one or more `:PerformanceMeasure`, represented by the `:ExecutionPerformance` class (e.g.: `:ex1 prov:used :algA` and `:execperf :prov:wasGeneratedBy :exec1`).
-It is worth noting the abstraction level for modeling the execution process: for representing **the set of runs** the algorithm has performed over a dataset (or a subset) (i.e.: an overall execution), the appropriete class is the `:ExecutionOverall`, whereas for representing the run over each `dataset example` (i.e.: a single execution), the relevant class is the `:ExecutionSingle`, although less appropriate for the abstraction level required for presenting experimental results.
+It is worth noting the abstraction level for modeling the execution process: for representing **the set of runs** the algorithm has performed over a dataset (or a subset) (i.e.: an overall execution), the appropriete class is the `:ExecutionOverall [subClassOf :Execution]`, whereas for representing the run over each `dataset example` (i.e.: a single execution), the relevant class is the `:ExecutionSingle [subClassOf :Execution]`, although less appropriate for the abstraction level required for presenting experimental results.
 Below are listed additional related entities:
   * `:Model`: basic information regarding the used/generated model
   * `:Phase`: train, validation or test